US charges Libyan 'bombmaker' over 1988 Lockerbie attack

 US and Scottish investigators have been building a case for years against Masud, alleged to have been a top bombmaker for the late Libyan leader Moamer Kadhafi.

-The announcement came on the anniversary of the December 21, 1988 bombing, which shattered the aircraft while it flew at 31,000 feet, headed for New York, and spread debris over a wide area for Scotland, with the largest pieces falling onto Lockerbie.
+The announcement of the charges came on the anniversary of the December 21, 1988 bombing, which shattered the aircraft while it flew at 31,000 feet, headed for New York, and spread debris over a wide area for Scotland, with the largest pieces falling onto Lockerbie.

 The scene of devastation caused by the 1988 Lockerbie attack